 As always, the choice between UCaaS and CPaaS will depend on your business needs.
 Businesses looking to overhaul their communications solution without the hassle of building their own integrations should choose a UCaaS provider.
 On the other hand, businesses that want to keep their workflows while integrating proprietary communications features, or those with specific security or scalability needs, should look toward CPaaS.

 If your organization wants to start fresh, however, today’s UCaaS solutions offer more customization than ever.
 Solutions like RingCentral Office provide team messaging, video conferencing, and cloud phone in a single platform, allowing employees to access all of their collaboration needs under one roof.
-It also allows for complete personalization, with direct integrations into third-party business apps such as Salesforce, Office 365, G Suite, and even proprietary apps.
+It also allows for complete personalization, with direct integrations into third-party business apps such as Salesforce, Microsoft 365, Google Workspace, and even proprietary apps.

 Learn more about RingCentral’s popular integrations in the post, “10 Must-Have Apps to Increase Work Productivity.”